 Knowing how to write code does not mean that you know how to create real-world software.
-In real world, you will need to know how to manage your code, how to read the existing code, how to write code following standard styles, how to ensure that your code is working, how to automate your code building and deployment, how to handle error in your applications, how to optimize your code for speed, how to write secure code, how to avoid code duplication, how to create readable code, how to create code faster, etc. That's why you need to learn about software construction.
+In real world, you will need to know how to manage your code, how to read the existing code, how to write code following standard styles, how to ensure that your code is working, how to automate your the process of building, testing and deploying your code, how to handle errors in your application, how to optimize your code for better speed, how to write secure code, how to avoid code duplication, how to create readable code, how to create code faster.
+That's why you need to learn about software construction.

 What can I do after finishing learning software construction?

-You will know how to create a real world application.
+You will know how to create software in a real world team and environment.

 Hmm!
 Is it really useful?

 If you doubt its usefulness then you can delay learning it until you are tasked to create a software system and you complete a half of it and are stuck there because when you add one more feature you will get tons of bugs due to the new code.
 After you finish fixing 1 bug, you get 3 other bugs due to the modified code that fixes the bug.
 Another scenario is that when it takes another person 6 months to read and understand the code that you wrote in 3 months in order to fix a bug or to add a new feature.

 Software construction requires a lot of reading.
 In order to get familiar with software construction you will need to read at least below books.
 Please read this Steve McConnell (2004).
 Code Complete.
 Microsoft Press book first.